Firenze, Italy

 Santa Croce

 This is one of the buildings in the Piazza di Santa Croce.
-To the left of this photo is the Gold Corner.
+On the left end of that building is the Gold Corner.
 We had bought some jewelry there on our last trip to Italy, and Karen wanted to go here to get some bracelets for our daughters.

 The Ponte Vecchio